-Add a service, configure the following HTTP settings, then configure general settings to finish the service connection.
+Add a service, configure the following service settings, and then configure general settings to finish the service connection.

 HTTP Settings